Algiras/the-shadow-of-extremism/README.md

 ### What Gets Acknowledged

 Substantive reviewers will be acknowledged in the front matter as "anonymous peer reviewers" unless you prefer to be named.
 Your feedback directly shapes the final published version.

 ---

+## 🤖 AI Methodology

+This book represents a pioneering use of **AI-Amplified Scholarship**.
+It was researched and refined in partnership with advanced Large Language Models (Google Gemini 2.0 Flash Thinking, Anthropic Claude) to:
+- Analyze primary sources in classical Arabic, Ottoman Turkish, and Latin
+- Identify structural patterns across 7 different religious/ideological movements
+- Generate data-driven visualizations and infographics
+- Ensure rigorous logical consistency

+**Note**: AI was the telescope; the author was the astronomer.
+All interpretations, judgments, and conclusions are human-verified and the sole responsibility of the author.

+---